| Case

 onto the target website.
 For a site attracting 1,000 visitors this

+could amount to a significant outlay.
 Galleon uses this method for specific keyword search terms.
 Costs

 are controlled by using Galleon’s sales tracking analysis,